InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

         meaningful if <code>gdpr=1</code>
       </td>
       <td>
-        Encodes the TC string, as obtained from the CMP JS API or OpenRTB.
+        Encodes a TC string, as obtained from the CMP JS API or OpenRTB.
       </td>
     </tr>
     <tr>